AdobeDocs/pass.en/help/authentication/kickstart/technical-paper.md

 * **Seamless Single Sign-On (SSO)** – Unlike direct integrations with individual providers, Adobe Pass Authentication enables a persistent login experience as users move between different websites and apps.
 * **Broad Market Penetration** – Once a Programmer integrates with Adobe Pass Authentication, they immediately gain access to Pay TV operators covering over 90% of U.S. households.
-* **Integration with Adobe’s Ecosystem** – Works seamlessly with other Adobe solutions for content delivery, protection, and monetization, including Adobe Analytics.
+* **Integration with Adobe's Ecosystem** – Works seamlessly with other Adobe solutions for content delivery, protection, and monetization, including Adobe Analytics.

 **How secure is Adobe Pass Authentication?**

 Security is a top priority.
-Adobe Pass Authentication ensures that only authorized users can access premium content by binding access to the user’s device.
+Adobe Pass Authentication ensures that only authorized users can access premium content by binding access to the user's device.
 It also provides options for limiting the number of concurrent streams, sessions, or devices per household.

 **Which devices does Adobe Pass Authentication support?**